gregpalmr/smack-stack-tutorial/README.md

 ## Step 4.
 Run the Spark Job.

-Run the sample Spark job with this command:
+Run the sample Spark jobs with these commands:

      $ scripts/run-sample-spark-hdfs-job.sh

+     $ scripts/run-sample-spark-kafka-job.sh

 ## Step 5.
 Stop the SMACK Stack Components.